scrapy/scrapy/docs/topics/request-response.rst

        Return a new Request which is a copy of this Request.
 See also:
        :ref:`topics-request-response-ref-request-callback-arguments`.

-    .. method:: Request.replace([url, method, headers, body, cookies, meta, encoding, dont_filter, callback, errback])
+    .. method:: Request.replace([url, method, headers, body, cookies, meta, flags, encoding, priority, dont_filter, callback, errback, cb_kwargs])

        Return a Request object with the same members, except for those members given new values by whichever keyword arguments are specified.
-The attribute :attr:`Request.meta` is copied by default (unless a new value is given in the ``meta`` argument).
+The :attr:`Request.cb_kwargs` and :attr:`Request.meta` attributes are copied by default (unless new values are given as arguments).
 See also :ref:`topics-request-response-ref-request-callback-arguments`.

 .. _topics-request-response-ref-request-callback-arguments: